-When it comes to local SEO there’s more than enough advice out there.
+When it comes to local SEO there’s more than enough advice and Guide To Local SEO out there.
 A lot of experts recommend high-risk strategies, however, we believe it’s better to build a solid foundation, so you don’t risk the longevity of your rankings.

 It can always help to stick with the foundational principles.